 "We do a lot of things for reasons besides profit motive," Cook said in response to the proposal at a shareholder meeting.
 "We want to leave the world better than we found it."

 The NCPPR's general council Justin Danhof had argued that Apple shouldn't be following government-mandated environmental standards, and should instead be fighting such measures.

-He wrote: "We object to increased government control over company products and operations, and likewise mandatory environmental standards," wrote NCPPR general counsel Justin Danhof in a statement.
+In a statement Danhof wrote: "We object to increased government control over company products and operations, and likewise mandatory environmental standards.

 "This is something [Apple] should be actively fighting, not preparing surrender."